 7. Assess your top performers

-Observe your top performers, analysing their key skills and personality traits.
-What makes them so successful within your organisation?
+Observe your top performers, analyzing their key skills and personality traits.
+What makes them so successful within your organization?
 Questions to ask could include:

 - What do they do on a daily basis?